-- Jobs are submitted from either login node to the job scheduler using the command gsub and a job file; - submitted jobs may wait in the queue: - until the requested resource(s) is/are available, or - if a user has reached a resource usage limit, until that limit has cleared. - The scheduler will eventually run each job, starting it on one or several compute nodes: - the job will run in batch, not interactive, mode; - it is the scheduler that selects on which compute(s) node to run a job on, and - if the job exceeds a limit, like it uses too much memory, or consumes too much CPU time, the scheduler will kill the job.
+- Jobs are submitted from either login node to the job scheduler using the command qsub and a job file; - submitted jobs may wait in the queue: - o until the requested resource(s) is/are available, or - o if a user has reached a resource usage limit, until that limit has cleared. - The scheduler will eventually run each job, starting it on one or several compute nodes: - o the job will run in batch, not interactive, mode; - o it is the scheduler that selects on which compute(s) node to run a job on, and - o if the job exceeds a limit, like it uses too much memory, or consumes too much CPU time, the scheduler will kill the job.